mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 **Session Assistants**
 <p class="outstanding">To be written</p>

-<p class="question invisible">What about the BMT Nurse Coordinator or the Transplant Coordinator?</p>

 While you are here, you will come to know all of the members of your team.

-<p class="question hidden"><span class="complete">Would it be useful to mention other support services here, PT, OT, Social Work?
-If we mention them, do we refer to them as the healthcare team, or as support services?</span> Decision: Yes, include social work and pharmacist - but not PT/OT</p>

 ## Phase 1 - Before Your Transplant
 <div class="image-placeholder"><p>Image Placeholder: Diagram of the transplant process/timeline with a "you are here" marker on Phase one, or highlighting of some kind.</p></div>